fkie-cad/friTap/docs/advanced/pairip-safe.md

     ```

     When skipped, friTap prints the known offset for the detected build as a
-    copy-paste hint.
-The hook also logs a **fire-count** so you can confirm
+    copy-paste hint, and the hook logs a **fire-count** so you can confirm whether
-    whether Unity's TLS is exercised at all before relying on it.
+    Unity's TLS is exercised at all before relying on it.

 ---

 ## Limitations

-- **Best-effort, not a bypass.** A PairIP sweep can still coincide with an
+- **Best-effort, not a bypass.** A PairIP sweep can still coincide with an attached
-  attached inline hook (especially the opt-in Unity hook, or during warmup).
+  inline hook (especially a Path B / opt-in Unity hook, or during warmup).
 - **Offsets are target-specific and fragile** — re-derive per device/version.
-- **Coverage is limited to the allowlist.** TLS that flows through a library not
+- **Coverage is limited to the allowlist.** TLS that flows through a library not in
-  in the list (or one whose offset you haven't supplied) is not captured.
+  the list (or one whose offset you haven't supplied) is not captured.
 - **Spawn misses the earliest handshakes** (deferred hooking); attach is proven.
 - **Android only.**